meck/TEIS_formal/doc/CASE_formal_verification.md

 ## `.sby` file

-To be able to do a formal verification SymbiYosys needs a `.sby` file script this is located in TODO folder and looks as follows, the file is described in the comments, the complete syntax is described at the SymbiYosys website
+To be able to do a formal verification SymbiYosys needs a `.sby` script this is located in `code/formal` folder and looks as follows, the file is described in the comments, complete syntax is described at the SymbiYosys website @symbiyosys:
-@symbiyosys:

 ```{.ini include=../code/formal/counter.sby}
 ```